Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Data Preprocessing and Feature Extractions

 The dimensions of the PSSM features vary depending on the length of the protein sequence.
 When extracting features from the PSSM profile, the PsePSSM is often used to ensure that PSSM features have uniform dimensions and include sequence order information.
 The features derived from PsePSSM are organized as follows:

 where

 and

-where \( L \) denotes the length of the protein sequence, \( l \) represents the distance between residues, \( Q_j \) indicates the average score of residues in the protein sequence that evolve into the \(j^{th}\) residue, and \( J_j^{\zeta_l} \) reflects the PSSM scores for two residues that are adjacent with a distance of \( l \).
-We adopt the same range of \( l \) values as those used in \citep{chou2007memtype}, where \( l \) varies from 1 to $15$.
-Thus, for a protein sequence, we generate a $320$-dimensional vector \((20 + 20 \times 15)\).
+where \( l \) indicates the gap between residues, \( L \) denotes the total length of the protein sequence, and \( Q_j \) represents the average score for residues in the sequence transitioning to the \(j^{th}\) residue, and \( J_j^{\zeta_l} \) denotes the PSSM values for two adjacent residues separated by a distance of \( l \).
+We adopt the same range of \( l \) values as those used in \cite{chou2007memtype}, where \( l \) varies from 1 to $15$.
+As a result, we form a vector of size 320 for each protein sequence, which consists of \(20\) plus \(20 \times 15\) components.
 We can extract PSSM features with a fixed length using this technique while preserving sequence order information.